 The Impenetrable Forest

-- Architects: Javier Serena, Ariel Jinchuck (Fluo Studio).
-Wichi Artisans : Isabel Fernandez, Maricela Garcia, Anabel Martinez, Maricela Martinez, Sonia Fernandez, Verona Fernandez, Ayelen Fernandez, Angelina Fernandez, Evelin Fernandez, Lidia Paz, Juana Fernandez, Guillermina Fernandez, Orfilia Ibañez, Dominga Fernandez, Rosa Barraza, Carla Martinez, Mirta Tomas, Adolfina Tomas, Johana Perez, Nery Martinez and Siwani.
+- Designers: Textile designer: Sol Marinucci.
+Architects from Fluo Studio: Javier Serena, Ariel Jinchuck.
+Wichi Artisans: Isabel Fernandez, Maricela Garcia, Anabel Martinez, Maricela Martinez, Sonia Fernandez, Verona Fernandez, Ayelen Fernandez, Angelina Fernandez, Evelin Fernandez, Lidia Paz, Juana Fernandez, Guillermina Fernandez, Orfilia Ibañez, Dominga Fernandez, Rosa Barraza, Carla Martinez, Mirta Tomas, Adolfina Tomas, Johana Perez, Nery Martinez.
+Video: Leonardo Mercado

-- Supported by the Embassy of Argentina to the UK, Ministry of Foreign Affairs and worship, Secretary of Cultural Heritage - Ministry of Culture, British Council Argentina, TMDG.
+- Supporting Bodies: Ministry of Foreign affairs and worship, The Embassy of Argentina to the UK, Secretary of Cultural Heritage - Ministry of Culture, British Council Argentina, TMDG.

 Designer Brodie Neill's Plastic Effects highlighted an ugly problem: the estimated five trillion plastic items that pollute the world's oceans.
 Fragmented particles of plastic –a material once considered utopian in itself – enter the food chain to devastate marine life of all kinds, and thousands of tonnes of debris are washed up on Australia's coastline every year.
 Neill's installation highlighted this problem by harvesting and recycling marine micro-plastic to produce a terrazzo-like composite, inlaid as a kaleidoscopic diagram, displayed here in the Gyro table.